 On those forms, you may be asked about duties and taxes.
 Please select the option "Bill duties and taxes to recipient".

 As with any important shipment, we also strongly recommend that you ship using a method with real time tracking and delivery (signature) confirmation.
 Shipping directly with an official company facility rather than a franchised package or quick ship store is the recommended way to ship.

-We also recommend that you ship using FedEx, UPS or DHL and not USPS.
+We also recommend that you ship using FedEx or UPS and not USPS.
 The US Postal System cannot provide door to door shipping to international locations themselves so they must "pass off" your package to another company once the package leaves the US.
 This can present a challenge when trying to track and/or resolve a delivery problem since you are dealing with two companies and not one, and the second company is typically the regular German postal system which is often difficult to contact directly.

 1. Make sure the watch is already insured either through your homeowner's or other insurance policy prior to shipping the watch and that the coverage extends to international shipments to the manufacturer for service.
 This way you will not need to purchase insurance from the shipping carrier which can be expensive and/or limited in coverage, and you have the added benefit of covering your watch against potential future loss or theft.

 2. Take the watch directly to a FedEx or UPS company owned facility, not a franchised or quick ship store which may have higher rates.